jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Today, our society's huge Industral Age ideological echo chambers exist to fight evolution.

-And they won't stop getting bigger or nastier because, like it did with biological lifeforms so many times before, evolution has finished a chapter in the story of Life called the Internet Age.
+And they won't stop getting bigger or nastier because, like it did with biological lifeforms so many times before, evolution has entered a new chapter in the story of Life called the Internet Age.

 ## Old Age, Ladder Climb, Final Frontier

 In 55 BC, the Roman general Julius Caesar had a problem.
-He controlled prosperous territory west of the Rhine river while the east side was ruled by hostile German barbarians.
-Caesar defeated the Germans in open battle, but the Germans avoid fighting him and instead used small boats to raid his villages in the night.
+German barbarians kept raiding his prosperous territory from across the Rhine river.
+Caesar defeated the Germans in open battle, but that's why the Germans avoid fighting him and instead used small boats to raid Roman villages in the night.

 So, to protect his society, Caesar had to defeat an enemy that wouldn't fight him.

 He came up with an idea.
 The Germans were a tribal people, with no written language, limited metal working, and primitive engineering.
-Meanwhile, the Romans built quality roads, long aquaducts, huge colliseums, and seemingly whatever else they wanted.
+Meanwhile, the Romans built excellent roads, long aquaducts, huge colliseums, and seemingly whatever else they wanted.

 To showcase their technological power, Caesar decided to build a bridge.

 The construction was carried out in an area where the depth of the river would be up to nine meters.
 The bridge was built on double wooden piles that were driven into the riverbed by winching up a large stone and releasing it, thereby driving the posts into the riverbed.
 The construction system ensured that the greater the flow of water, the harder the bridge was held together.
 Caesar’s soldiers built the bridge in just 10 days.

 Watching the Roman legions crossing the Rhine river mystified the Germans.

-They struggled getting flimsy boats across the wide river now they saw thousands of soldiers us piles, hammers, saws, and engineering plans to build a "thing" that let people walk over the mighty Rhine river.
-It would be like us today seeing 10,000 people teleport to Mars and being asked to take join in.
-We'd be scared because human psychology needs to understand a technology [before we can comfortably use it.](https://youtu.be/hJWJ1zZ9vu0?feature=shared)
+The barbarians who struggled getting flimsy boats across the wide river had to try to understand what the heck this "thing" was that let people walk over the mighty Rhine river.
+It would be like us today seeing 10,000 people teleport to Mars.
+We'd be scared (to say the least) because human psychology needs to understand a technology [before we can comfortably use it.](https://www.youtube.com/watch?v=4ZcOKhYI57Y)

 Caesar defeated the Germans by educating them about technological evolution.
 He showcased how Romans were masters of the Classic Age, and the Germans were hundreds of years behind in the Iron Age.
 So impressed by Rome's levers of almost magical powers, the Germans made peace that lasted for generations.